emmbra/homeworkWeek03/pseudocode.md

         special characters
         numbers

-    for reach array, validate if user wants them included in password
+    for each array, validate if user wants them included in password

     boolean (T/F) for each array